brbranch/dots-tween/README.md

 ### Easing

-`TweenEaseSystem` iterates all `TweenState` components and update the elapsed time of the tween, then calculate the progress by `Ease.CalculatePercentage()` for later use.
+`TweenEaseSystem` iterates all `TweenState` components and update the elapsed time of the tween, then calculate the progress by `EasingFunctions.Ease(tween.EaseType, tween.GetNormalizedTime())` for later use.

 ### Applying